HadrienG2/subwoofer/README.md

 ### Understanding the subnormal fallback path

-Finally, by comparing the subnormal overhead at different subnormal input frequencies, you can gain insight into how your CPU implements its subnormal fallback path:
+By comparing the subnormal overhead at different subnormal input frequencies, you can learn more about how your CPU implements its subnormal fallback path:

 * If the observed overhead grows ~linearly to a maximum at 100% subnormal occurence frequency, it suggests that the extra costs of processing subnormals